10.4 Contracts, Liability, and Change Management

 Key Takeaways

-• Contracts define scope, deliverables, fee structure, schedule, responsibilities, limitations, and risk allocation.
+• Contracts define scope, deliverables, fee basis, schedule, responsibilities, risk allocation, and the change process.

 Contracts as Project Control Documents

-A contract is not only a billing document.
-It is a project control document that defines what the surveyor is being asked to do, what the client will provide, how risk is allocated, when deliverables are due, and how changes will be handled.
-The FS Business Concepts area includes contracts and liability because many professional problems begin with unclear obligations.
+A contract is not only a billing document; it is a project control document that defines what the surveyor is asked to do, what the client will provide, how risk is allocated, when deliverables are due, and how changes are handled.
+The FS Business Concepts area includes contracts and liability because most professional problems begin with unclear obligations.

-Important contract terms include scope of services, deliverables, schedule, fee basis, reimbursable expenses, client responsibilities, access, reliance, standard of care, limitation of liability, indemnity, insurance, dispute resolution, termination, and ownership or use of instruments of service.
-A candidate does not need to be a lawyer for the FS exam, but should recognize when a clause affects professional responsibility or business risk.
+Important terms include scope of services, deliverables, schedule, fee basis, reimbursable expenses, client responsibilities, access, reliance, standard of care, limitation of liability, indemnity, insurance, dispute resolution, termination, and ownership or reuse of the instruments of service (the maps, plats, and files).
+A candidate need not be a lawyer, but should recognize when a clause affects professional responsibility or business risk.

 Contract Review Focus